Microck/micr.dev/README.md

 * 8 notepad layouts
 * 1 paint window *(3/30 chance of appearing)*

-sound design comes from [howler.js](https://howlerjs.com/), giving each action (opening, clicking, closing...) a small audio response. it’s subtle but makes everything feel tactile.
+sound design comes from [howler.js](https://howlerjs.com/), giving each action (opening, clicking, closing...) a small audio response from the original windows98 system. it’s subtle but makes everything feel tactile.

 design-wise, the gallery follows a simple structure: `200x200px` thumbnails you can click to open a popup with more info. each one includes artist names, dates, and sometimes small trivia about how or why i commissioned that piece. there’s also an “information” window that describes quarzite’s character in more detail.